Gov. Wolf Announces New Funding Awarded to Introduce Warren County High School Students to Manufacturing Careers

 Training-to-Career grants support projects that result in short-term work-readiness, job placement, or the advancement of manufacturing.
 The Manufacturing PA Training-to-Career Grant program works collaboratively with local manufacturers to identify and teach missing essential skills for entry-level applicants seeking manufacturing employment, engage youth or those with barriers to career opportunities in manufacturing, and or advance capacity for local or regional manufacturers.

-For more information about the Wolf Administration’s commitment to manufacturing, visit the DCED website, and be sure to stay up-to-date with all of the agency’s news on Facebook, Twitter, and LinkedIn.
+For more information about the Wolf Administration’s commitment to manufacturing, visit the Department of Community and Economic Development website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.